-In Schwartz’s third year, he led the Lions to 10 regular-season wins for the first time since 1995 and clinched a playoff spot for the first since 1999.
-He became the eighth coach in the franchise’s 78-year history to lead the Detroit to the playoffs.
-Since 1962, only the 1991 squad won more (12) regular-season games than last year’s Lions.
+In 2011, he led the Lions to 10 regular-season wins for the first time since 1995 and clinched a playoff spot for the first time since 1999.
+He became the eighth coach in franchise history to lead the Lions to the playoffs.
+Since 1962, only the 1991 squad won more (12) regular-season games than the 2011 Lions.

-Schwartz, 46, provides a unique blend of coaching and player personnel experience to the Lions head coaching position.
-Having spent the past 19 seasons in the NFL—16 years as a coach and three in player personnel— Schwartz worked his way up from an entry-level football operations position with the Cleveland Browns in 1993 to being named the Lions Head Coach on January 16, 2009.
+Schwartz, 47, provides a unique blend of coaching and player personnel experience to the Lions head coaching position.
+Having spent the past 20 seasons in the NFL—17 years as a coach and three in player personnel— Schwartz has worked his way up from his first job in the NFL as an entry-level football operations and player personnel position with the Cleveland Browns in 1993.

-He began his NFL coaching career as a defensive assistant and quality control coach, progressed to position coach and then succeeded as a defensive coordinator for nearly a decade despite the constant nature of change in today’s NFL.
+He began his NFL coaching career as a defensive assistant and quality control coach with the Baltimore Ravens in 1996.
+He advanced to position coach and then had a very successful eight-year stint as defensive coordinator for the Tennessee Titans from 2001-08 before being named the Lions head coach.

-Schwartz, now in his fourth season as the Lions head coach, is transforming the team by seeking talent based on what he commonly refers to as “multi-dimensional” players.
-He firmly believes the team’s ability to adapt in all three phases and to tailor personnel to particular game strategies produces success.
+Schwartz, now in his fifth season as the Lions head coach, continues to build his team with what he commonly refers to as “multi-dimensional” players.
+He firmly believes the team’s ability to adapt in all three phases (offense, defense and special teams) and to tailor personnel to particular game strategies produces success.

 Critical in the progress made thus far is Schwartz’s insistence on building stability and consistency, and that starts with his coaching staff.
 This consistency impacts the team development and growth due to the player’s extensive knowledge and familiarity of the schemes.

-The 2012 season will mark the first time since 2000 the Lions will enter a season for the fourth-straight year with the same head coach along with defensive and offensive coordinators.
-Additionally, it is the third-straight season, a first since 2000, the Lions are led by the same head coach as well as defensive, offensive and special teams coordinators.
+The 2013 season will mark the first time since 1972, under Head Coach Joe Schmidt, that the Lions will enter a season for the fifth-straight year with the same head coach along with defensive and offensive coordinators.

 This consistency is nearly unparalleled in the NFL.
-The Lions will enter the 2012 season as the only team in the NFL led by the same head coach, defensive coordinator and offensive coordinator for the fourth-straight season.
-They are one of only three teams (New York Giants and Washington Redskins) that will enter the year with the same head coach and all three coordinators for the third-straight-year.
+The Lions enter the 2013 season as the only team in the NFL led by the same head coach, defensive coordinator and offensive coordinator for the fifth-straight season.

 Schwartz understands the importance of his coordinators.
 Following his hiring in 2009, Schwartz targeted two highly-regarded former head coaches, Gunther Cunningham (assistant head coach/defensive coordinator) and Scott Linehan (offensive coordinator) to assist him in Detroit.
-Combined, Cunningham and Linehan have 26 years of experience in the NFL as a coordinator or head coach.
+Combined, Cunningham and Linehan have 28 years of experience in the NFL as a coordinator or head coach.
 Since Schwartz added them to his coaching staff, each has implemented philosophies and schemes that not only fit Schwartz’s insistence on adapting to personnel and strategies, but they also have provided sound player development.
-In 2010, Schwartz also added Danny Crossman, who previously spent five seasons as special team coach for the Carolina Panthers, to the staff to lead the Lions’ special teams units.
+This past offseason, Schwartz added John Bonamego to his staff to coordinate special teams.
+Bonamego brings with him 14 years of experience working with special teams in the NFL.

 A COMEBACK SEASON